Infection Definitions

 Latent period

-- It is defined as “the period from disease initiation to disease detection”
+- The latent period is defined as “the period from disease initiation to disease detection”

-- It is used in case of non-infectious disease as Incuba- the time period is used in case of infectious disease
+- The latent period is used in case of non-infectious disease as Incuba- the time period is used in case of infectious disease

 Question 9.
 The germ theory of disease.